vijaybirru/documentation/clouds/cloud_services.rst

 .. image:: images/clouds_menu.png
    :scale: 50%

 Each of the screens allows you to view, manage and delete existing features and services and also create new ones.
-These screens interact directly with the cloud provider and will amend or create the feature/service as soon as press the SAVE button.
+These screens interact directly with the cloud provider and will amend or create the feature/service as soon the SAVE button is clicked.

 .. warning:: Some cloud services are separately chargeable by the cloud provider.
 Costs may be incurred as soon as the configuration is saved in Scalr.
 Please refer to the Cloud providers own documentation for details of any charges that may arise as a result of configuring cloud services.